10dollars/tendollars.github.io.raw/_posts/2014-05-20-andre-torrez.md

 The second thing I want to say on this subject is that nobody does online chat right.
 I have been using chat apps since back when IRC was still king and nothing out there right now does it the way I want.
 I don’t include Slack in this because its focus is on businesses.
 It’s pretty damn close though.

 #### This kind of echoes something Choire Sicha said recently about all the best writing happening in gchat and groupme.
 I was just joking that all the best writing is actually happening in venmo payment memos.
-What makes slack so close to your ideal group chat experience?

-#### What do you think are the most interesting problems to work on right now?
+#### What do you think the most interesting problems to work on are right now?

 #### You've spent a lot of time working on advertising; or, more generally, bringing in revenue to back content.
-You helped found a company around it in 2005.
+You even helped found a company around it in 2005.
 What attracted you to that initially and what keeps bringing you back to it?

 I don’t know what it means that I don’t have a good answer for either of those questions right now.
 I think I am struggling with both those questions at this moment and I don’t have good answers yet.
 I find building things for people to do their jobs highly satisfying.
 And once you have built a platform, being able to build new and better tools on top of it using the data is a lot of fun.
 I guess advertising provides a lot of opportunities for that because there is a lot of data and a nice feedback loop with sales, publishers, and advertisers to get them what they need.